Created Date: 20 December 2024

 An overview of the types and uses of Jersey law trusts

-In this briefing, our Jersey Trusts and Private Wealth lawyers outline the the types and uses of Jersey law trusts, including discretionary trusts, non-charitable purpose trusts and settlor reserved power trusts.
+In this briefing, our Jersey Trusts and Private Wealth lawyers outline the types and uses of Jersey law trusts, including discretionary trusts, non-charitable purpose trusts and settlor reserved power trusts.

 A trust is a legal arrangement which distinguishes between the legal ownership and the beneficial ownership of property.
 Legal ownership is transferred to a trustee who manages and administers the property for the benefit of the beneficiaries, or for the furtherance of certain purposes.
 It is an arrangement intended for the safekeeping, management and eventual disposal of property.